Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 If you are not able to articulate the reasons you will study in a particular program in the United States, you may not succeed in convincing the consular officer that you are indeed planning to study, rather than to immigrate.
 You should also be able to explain how studying in the United States relates to your future professional career in your home country.

 Applicants from countries suffering economic problems or from countries where many students have remained in the United States as immigrants will have more difficulty getting visas.
-Statistically, applicants from those countries are more likely to be asked about job opportunities at home after their study in the United States.
+Statistically, applicants from those countries are more likely to be asked about job opportunities at home after their studies in the United States.
 Also, some US Consulates that experience more fraud than others will likely only give you about a couple of minutes to make your case.
 These Consulates approach most visa applications with suspicion.

 Applying for a B2 visa is challenging enough to begin with.
 However, applying for one with an immigrant case pending makes it even more complicated.
 Although there is no rule on the books that forbids the issuance of the B2 visa to someone who has an I-130 pending, it is not something that consulate officials are used to doing.
-On the other hand, it’s very understandable that the beneficiary would want to visit their Petitioner in the US while the case is pending, because they miss them and may also have to see how things are in the US so they know how to make logistical decisions, such as packing.
-If you really want to try to apply for the visa, be honest and creative!
+On the other hand, it’s very understandable that the beneficiary would want to visit their Petitioner in the US while the case is pending because they miss them and may also have to see how things are in the US so they know how to make logistical decisions, such as packing.
+If you really want to try to apply for a visa, be honest and creative!

-Khunkhun Law does offer legal services to those looking to apply for family-based immigration petitions such as those based on marriage by filing the Form I-130.
+Khunkhun Law does offer legal services to those looking to apply for family-based immigration petitions such as those based on marriage by filing Form I-130.
 We do not, however, provide services for visitor visa applications since most people living abroad hire local services to apply for the visitor visa at their nearest US Consulate.

 Over the years, we at Khunkhun Law have helped countless individuals obtain and keep their Green Cards.
 Retaining one of our attorneys will ensure that your case is in the right hands, as we offer a customized approach to each case.